drupalprojects/views_datasource/README.txt

   3)JSON data documents in a format like MIT Simile/Exhibit JSON;
   4)XHTML data documents using a microformat like hCard

-The project consists of 4 Views style plugins (and related row plugins):
+The project consists of 4 Views style plugins:
   1)views_xml - Output as raw XML, OPML, and Atom;
   2)views_json - Output as Simile/Exhibit JSON, canonical JSON, JSONP;
   3)views_rdf - Output as FOAF, SIOC and DOAP;